iamtheblackunicorn/zeppo/README.markdown

 - Updated documentation.
 - Added a function to check whether a string is a binary number or not.

+### Version 1.3.0

+- Updated documentation.
+- Added a function to check whether a string is an integer or not.

 ## NOTE :scroll:

 - *Zeppo :crystal_ball: :guitar:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*